N-dimensional maximum-entropy tomography via particle sampling: Background

-If we find functions $h_k(\vect{u}_{k_\parallel})$ such that the distribution in \eqref{eq:ment_solution} generates the measured projections, then we have found the exact constrained entropy maximum---no regularization parameter is needed.
+If we find functions $h_k(\bm{u}_{k_\parallel})$ such that the distribution in \eqref{eq:ment_solution} generates the measured projections, then we have found the constrained entropy maximum.
 We must solve the system of integral equations that results from substituting Eq.~\eqref{eq:ment_solution} into Eq.~\eqref{eq:constraints}:

-We typically evaluate the $g_k(\vect{u}_{k_\parallel})$ at a finite number of points and define continuous functions by interpolation; in this case, the component functions are defined by a finite set of positive numbers $\vect{\theta}$ (the function values at the evaluation points).
-We are left with an unconstrained optimization over $\vect{\theta}$.
+Note the hidden dependence of $\bm{x}$ and $\bm{u}_k$ on $\bm{u}_{k'}$ through Eq.~\eqref{eq:forward}.
+In practice, we evaluate the $h_k(\bm{u}_{k_\parallel})$ on a grid and define continuous functions by interpolation.
+In this case, the functions are defined by a set of positive numbers $\bm{\theta}$ (the function values on the grid) and we are left with an unconstrained optimization over $\bm{\theta}$.